-After all, it seems to have made the parts upside down by assembling the caterpillar.
+After all, assembling the caterpillar seems to have made the parts upside down.
 Well… It is now impossible to recover.
 I checked it several times, but anyway, it’s my mistake…

 I used the photo-etched parts on the side of the engine hatch.

-This time, I give up the figures, but only assembling AFV because of a caterpillar mistake.
+I gave up the figures this time but only assembled AFV because of a caterpillar mistake.

 I painted the body dark yellow.
-I usually use the Humbrol but this time lacquer paint.
-It’s convenient as the lacquer paint is quickly dry.
+I usually use the Humbrol, but this time, lacquer paint.
+It’s convenient as the lacquer paint quickly dries.

 Marking was Grossedeutchland.

-An initial purpose of the assault gun was a vehicle that supported the infantryman and breakthrough a strong position.
+The initial purpose of the assault gun was to a vehicle that supported the infantryman and breakthrough a strong position.
 The character was changed to the anti-tank gun gradually.
-It was mass-produced about 8,000 from 1943 to 1945.
+It mass-produced about 8,000 from 1943 to 1945.

-This time, as I mentioned in the making report, I have installed the caterpillar upside down.
-Well, because it was not possible to recover as it hardens stoutly with the adhesive assembled once.
+As I mentioned in the making report, I have installed the caterpillar upside down this time.
+It was impossible to recover as it hardened stoutly with the adhesive assembled once.